-This season we are continuing with a new program called “Harvie” for our pick-up sites.
 When you sign up for a share at a customized drop off site, you will choose your pick-up location and your share size.
 Then you will rank the vegetables on a scale from “never” to “I love it.”
-Harvie then designs your box.
+Our CSA platform then designs your box.
 Each week it gives you the opportunity to adjust the selections – and, if you wish, to augment your box with additional items.
 For example, if you are having a party, you might need two more head of lettuce and another watermelon.
 Those items will be charged to your account.

 Can I split my share with a family member or friend?

 What happens if I go on vacation?

 You may have a neighbor, friend or family member come and pick up your share.
 If you pick up from a farmers market, you can pick up a missed share the following week.
 If you get a customized share at a drop off site, you can put your share on hold and add the items other weeks.
 If you forget to put your share on hold, we will donate the share to one of our food bank partners.

 Can I switch share types in mid-season?